It is a story that has made the rounds on social media time and time again. You may have seen it:

-Where to begin?
-Even those unfamiliar with the capacity of a warship’s hold (or a sailor’s belly) should understand that the United States was not at war with Great Britain in 1798 or 1799.
-On the contrary, we were engaged in a “quasi-war” with the French Republic, a naval conflict with an epicenter in the Caribbean.
-To have “destroyed and harassed” English shipping at that time would have been a good way to end one’s career and might possibly have precipitated a war that no one in President John Adams’ administration wanted.
+Forgetting for a second about the capacity of a warship’s hold or a sailor’s belly, the United States was not at war with Great Britain in 1798 or 1799.
+On the contrary, the United States was engaged in a “quasi-war” with Britain’s enemy at the time, the French Republic.
+To have “destroyed and harassed” English shipping at that time would have precipitated an entirely new war.

-Dismissing that inaccuracy, the story of the ship’s stops is still at odds with the ship’s operational history during this period.
+Dismissing that inaccuracy, the story of the ship’s stops is still at odds with Constitution‘s operational history during this period.
 Constitution sailed from Boston on the evening of July 22, 1798, with orders to cruise between Cape Henry, Virginia, and Charleston, South Carolina.
 On October 6, the ship was at Hampton Roads, Virginia, very far away from Jamaica.
 (Jamaica, by the way, was the headquarters of the British West India squadron, a strange place to steer for if one were at war with them).
 By November 12, Constitution lay at anchor in Boston Harbor, having just returned from a largely uninteresting first cruise.
 The ship was still there on the 18th, but finally sailed again for the Caribbean on December 29.
 On January 26, 1799, Constitution was heading for Prince Rupert’s Bay, Dominica, to repair the injured foremast–not launching a foray into the Firth of Clyde.
 On February 20, Captain Samuel Nicholson and his crew were patrolling the waters off Guadeloupe, not enjoying a happy homecoming.1